0mbeline/GameJam_Cailly_Ombeline_squelettes/README.md

 ## How play
-I made a directory with different distribution (for now, works only with Linux).
+See releases to play.
 You can simply start the executable.

 ### Commands :
 go ahead / go back : arrows up and down turn right/letf : arrows right/left